Juvenile Crimes Defense Lawyer in Florida

 At Rodriguez & Williamson, PLLC, our attorneys understand that a strong defense is critical to ensure the future of the juvenile charged with a crime.
 Don't allow employment and educational opportunities to be at risk.
 If you are a parent, contact us today at 813-320-7500 to schedule a Free consultation.

 Common Juvenile Crimes in Florida

 Juvenile crimes are those committed by someone under the age of majority.
 The specific age of majority under criminal law varies between states, although it is often 18 years of age.

 Generally, juveniles can be charged with the same offenses as adults.
 Common offenses committed by juveniles include:

 - Shoplifting or petty theft

-- Violent crimes, such as assault
+- Violent crimes, such as assault or battery

 - Possession of drugs or alcohol

 The main difference between the two systems is the sentencing options available to the court.
 The juvenile justice system emphasizes rehabilitation.
 It offers alternative sentencing options such as counseling or educational programs and sends defendants to a juvenile detention center rather than a jail or prison.